Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 #### Prerequisites

+- There is no offer in the bill list yet.
-Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
+- Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).

 #### Procedure